tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
 ```

 Those issues are the most common issues that I frequently encountered.
-For other issues, more discussions and troubleshooting tips, check [this "Troubleshooting" post](/blog/2016/03/13/vertica-installation-troubleshooting-tips/).
+For other issues, more discussions and troubleshooting tips, check [this "Troubleshooting" post](/blog/2016/03/13/vertica-10-installation-troubleshooting-tips/).
 Remember to shutdown Vertica database before rebooting one or more nodes in the VM cluster.

 After making sure Vertica is running on the three VMs, follow the steps from [here](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/GettingStartedGuide/InstallingAndConnectingToVMart/QuickInstallation.htm) to create a Vertica database.
-Simply create a new empty schema in that database for unit testing purpose.
+Simply create a new empty schema in that VMart database for unit testing purpose.
 You now can connect to that Vertica database using some Vertica client (e.g., vsql, SQuirreL) and the following connection information:

 ``` plain Vertica connection